Does Quizlet Have Spaced Repetition? [Tested 2026]

 - Pick Knowt if: you need a direct free Quizlet replacement with one-click imports.
 See our Quizlet alternatives roundup for nine more options tested in 2026.

 Spaced repetition is a family of features, not one.
-And pairing the right member with how you actually study beats optimizing for an algorithm you never trigger, every time.
+And pairing the right family member with how you actually study beats optimizing for an algorithm you never trigger.
+The 2026 AI overhaul matters less than which app gets you to come back tomorrow, and the next day, until the spacing window finally fires.

 Frequently Asked Questions